gtopcu/aws-templates/README.md

 - Documentation, API keys, testing, monitization -> apiable.com, AWS DataExchange
 - Lambda Authorizer uses lambda concurrency, use auth caching - 5 min to 1 hour
 - IAM auth useful for internal APIs, use WAF for public APIs
-- HTTP APIs: Up to %60 faster, cheaper compared to Rest APIs.
+- HTTP APIs: Up to %40 faster & %30 cheaper compared to Rest APIs.
 OIDC/OAuth2 & Lambda Auth.
 Lambda & HTTP integration, no WAF etc
 - WebSocket APIs: One Way or Bidiractional.
 Routes, Stages, API Key auth.
 Lambda, HTTP & AWS Service Integration (i.e. Kinesis)
 - Edge-Optimized: Not charged separately for CloudFront - managed by API GW
 - Private APIs: Can only be deployed to a single VPC.
 No data out charge, but charged for PrivateLink.
 Cannot convert to edge